 Littleton, CO 80120

-- The cure funds must be delivered to the Public Trustee's office by the cure statement expiration date, or by noon Tuesday before the Wednesday sale—whichever comes first.
+- The cure funds must be delivered to the Public Trustee's office by the cure statement expiration date, or by 12:00 pm on Tuesday, the day before the sale on Wednesday, whichever comes first.

-- The funds must be in the form of certified funds, cashier’s check, or cash.
+- The funds must be in the form of cashier’s check or cash.
 If the payment is with a cashier's check, it must be payable to the Arapahoe County Public Trustee.
-If the payment is with cash, a representative from the Public Trustee's office will meet the property owner at the Arapahoe County Treasurer's office to process the payment.
-The County Treasurer’s Office is located at 5334 S. Prince St., Littleton, CO 80120.
+If the payment is with cash, the payer must notify the Public Trustee’s office prior to coming in to cure so that a representative from the Public Trustee's office can meet the property owner at the Arapahoe County Treasurer's office to process the payment.

-- Once cured, the foreclosure will be withdrawn by the lender, and the Public Trustee will file the withdrawal notice with the County Clerk and Recorder.
+- Once cured, the foreclosure will be marked for withdrawal until final documentation is submitted by the lender and then subsequently withdrawn.
+The Public Trustee will then record the withdrawal notice with the County Clerk and Recorder.

-If a bankruptcy is filed by the property owner before the scheduled sale date, the lender or their attorney will notify the Public Trustee to put the foreclosure process on hold until the bankruptcy case is resolved.
+If a bankruptcy is filed by the property owner before the property is struck and sold at auction, the lender or their attorney will notify the Public Trustee to put the foreclosure process on hold until the bankruptcy case is resolved.
 The current status of any foreclosure may be checked online or call 303-730-0071.